fleetdm/fleet/handbook/security.md

 | Spoofing and authentication | Apply future recommended settings automatically                 | On      |                                      |                                                                                                        |
 | Manage quarantines | Notify periodically when messages are quarantine                   | On      |                                      |                                                                                                        |

-We enable *Apply future recommended settings automatically* to ensure we are secure by default.
+We enable *Apply future recommended settings automatically* to make certain we are secure by default.
 We would prefer to adjust this after seeing emails quarantined accidentally rather than missing out on new security features for email security.

 #### End-user access

 We recommend using the Gmail web interface on computers and the Gmail app on mobile devices.
-The user interface on the official applications includes security information that is not visible in standard mail clients (e.g., Mail on macOS).
+The user interface on the official applications includes security information not visible in standard mail clients (e.g., Mail on macOS).
 We do allow a few of them at the moment for specific workflows.

 | Category                         | Setting name                                                                                                                                      | Value                                                                                                                                                                                                                        | Note                                                                                                                                                                                                                                                  |
 | -------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |